volkovasystems/harden-mongo-server/docs/blueprint.md

 - Transport and auth: requireTLS, x509-only; tlsMinVersion=TLS1_2; SCRAM disabled.
 Authentication restrictions pin principals to 127.0.0.1 and/or VPN CIDR; the App principal is also pinned to its allowed IPs.
 - Connection safety: set mongod maxIncomingConnections=1024 by default; apply per-source concurrent cap=200 and new-connection rate ≤20/sec (burst 40) at the firewall.
 - Least-privilege roles: Root (root), Admin (hmsOpsAdmin → clusterMonitor only), Backup (backup), App (hmsAppRW → minimal DML; no DDL/index operations).
 Destructive/index operations require an Admin over VPN.
+- Data safety (existing deployments): if any user databases already exist, all changes are non-destructive.
+  - An encrypted initial backup is taken before any changes.
+  - The existing dbPath is never deleted or overwritten.
+  - If migration to WiredTiger is required, it proceeds via a non-destructive path (e.g., logical dump/restore to a new WiredTiger data directory or a vendor-supported in-place upgrade path).
+The original data is preserved until verification completes.
+  - Post-change verification is required before the migration is finalized; on failure, automatic rollback restores last-known-good.
 - Preflight gating: if minimum requirements (WiredTiger and TLS 1.2+) are not supported by the installed version, the tool stops and instructs you to upgrade; it does not fall back.

 Networking and exposure